 Actor Danny Trejo’s namesake restaurant, Trejo’s Tacos, opened its doors on Sunday, following USC’s Thanksgiving break.
-Like Casa Barilla, Trejo’s Tacos reached out to USC for space when they heard about the development.
+Like Casa Barilla, Trejo’s Tacos reached out to USC for space when it heard about the development.

 “We’ve gone through [opening a restaurant] so we know the drill,” Shah said.
 “The first time we did, we didn’t, and it took a lot longer.”

-He thinks the reason there are still so many unopened storefronts is that of the process of opening a store, which requires clearances through the City of Los Angeles, as well as meeting USC’s business requirements, make for a complicated task.
+He thinks the reason there are still so many unopened storefronts is the complexity of the process, which requires clearances through the city of Los Angeles, as well as meeting USC’s business requirements.
 He noted it could be overwhelming for a new business owner.

 From the businesses’ side, even once the parties agree they want to take the space it still takes a couple of months to negotiate a contract, Shah said.

-USC has very specific guidelines for the facade of the building, according to Shah, although he notes that the slow process is unusual for such a large development.
+USC has very specific guidelines for the facade of the building, according to Shah.

 “The more businesses that are open, the more people that are going to come here,” he said.